-Nothing beats a good bite to eat after enjoying one of the wonderful activities Guernsey’s coastline has to offer.
+Nothing beats a bite to eat after enjoying one of the wonderful activities Guernsey’s coastline has to offer.

 Located at Jerbourg Point on the south coast, Jerbourg Kiosk offers delicious refreshments alongside stunning views.
-Overlooking the other Bailiwick Islands, on a clear day you may even be lucky enough to spot France in the distance!
+Overlooking the other Bailiwick Islands, on a clear day you may even be lucky enough to spot France in the distance.

 A popular location for cliff walkers, there is an abundance of sea birds and wildlife in the area.
 We recommend tackling the walking route from Fermain Bay to Jerbourg Point and rewarding yourself with the speciality “Jerburger” - a cheese and bacon burger.

 Overlooking Portelet harbour, Portelet kiosk is the perfect pitstop for coffee and cake while watching the fishing boats come by.
-This kiosk is another popular refreshment break for walkers who have visiting nearby Table Des Pions (the fairy ring made infamous in Guernsey folklore) and ramblers exploring Pezeries Fort, which can be reach from a pathway behind the beach.
+This kiosk is another popular refreshment break for walkers who have visited the nearby Table Des Pions (the fairy ring made infamous in Guernsey folklore) and ramblers exploring Pezeries Fort, which can be reach from a pathway behind the beach.